 In 2010, the American Architectural Foundation and the United States Conference of Mayors created the Joseph P. Riley Jr. Award for Leadership in Urban Design to recognize mayors whose commitment to excellence in urban design reflects the outstanding example set by the award’s namesake.
 Mayor Carolyn Goodman and former mayor Oscar Goodman received the 2014 Riley Award at the 25th Accent on Architecture Gala on April 24, 2014.

 Since 1990, the Richard Morris Hunt Fellowship, co-sponsored by the American Architectural Foundation and the French Heritage Society, has offered mid-career American and French design professionals an intensive six-month exchange experience that showcases the latest scholarship and practice around historic preservation and architectural heritage.
 The Hunt Fellowship is named for Richard Morris Hunt, the first American architect to study at Paris’ renowned École des Beaux-Arts.

 An initiative to develop and advance knowledge, strategies, and solutions for supporting new modes of teaching and learning through architecture and design.
 At the heart of this initiative is the Design for Learning Council, which AAF is in the process of establishing.
-The Council is being formed through an invitation-only process, and it will be composed of an influential cross-section of leaders in education, technology, philanthropy, and design.
+The Council will be composed of an influential cross-section of leaders in education, technology, philanthropy, and design.